Xx-fractale-xX/Krylov.jl/README.md

 </p>
 are also encountered.
 Methods specialized for them have been developed too.

-It is appropriate, in particular, in situations where such a problem must be solved but a factorization is not possible, either because:
+Krylov solvers are appropriate, in particular, in situations where such a problem must be solved but a factorization is not possible, either because:
 * the operator is not available explicitly,
 * the operator is dense, or
 * factors would consume an excessive amount of memory and/or disk space.